FEAScript/FEAScript-blog/_posts/2023-12-01-finite-element-method-notes.markdown

 where \\(w_k\\) are the Gauss weights, \\(\bar{\xi}_{gk}\\) are the Gauss points inside the reference element where the integrand is evaluated, and \\(NGP\\) is the number of Gauss points.

+---

 ## References

-- A. G. Boudouvis "Computational Analysis with the Finite Element Method", Lecture Notes, National Technical University of Athens, Athens, 1992 (In Greek)
+- A. G. Boudouvis.
+"Computational Analysis with the Finite Element Method."
+Lecture Notes, National Technical University of Athens, Athens, 1992.
-- O. C. Zienkiewicz "The Finite Element Method", 3rd edition, McGraw-Hill, London, 1977
+- O. C. Zienkiewicz.
+"The Finite Element Method."
+3rd edition, McGraw-Hill, London, 1977.